Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 - So far this season, 36.4% of Kentucky's games (4/11) have had more combined points than Saturday's over/under of 57.

-- Saturday's total is 7.5 points lower than the two team's combined 64.5 points per game average.
+- The combined points per game average of the two teams, 64.5, is 7.5 points greater than Saturday's over/under.

-- This contest's total is 10.1 points more than the 46.9 these two squads combine to allow per game this season.
+- This contest's over/under is 10.1 points above the 46.9 these two squads combine to surrender per game this season.

-- The Cardinals and their opponents have scored an average of 60.1 points per game in 2021, 3.1 more than Saturday's total.

-- The 52.5 PPG average total in Wildcats games this season is 4.5 points fewer than this game's over/under.

 Louisville Stats and Trends

-- Louisville has played 11 games, with six wins against the spread.
+- Louisville has six wins against the spread in 11 games this season.

-- The Cardinals are 3-1 ATS when favored by 3 points or more this season.
+- This season, the Cardinals have an ATS record of 3-1 in their four games as a favorite of 3 points or more.

-- Louisville has hit the over in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Louisville's games this year have gone over the total in four out of 10 opportunities (40%).

 - In games that Louisville picks up over 335.7 yards, the team is 6-4 against the spread and 6-5 overall.